 - 1. Doctors shall be entitled to annual leave at the rate of six weeks a year. - 2.
-The leave year runs from the anniversary date of the doctor's appointment, or may be adjusted to a common start date in force in that employment.
+The leave year runs from the date of the doctor's appointment to the grade, or may be adjusted to a common start date in force in that employment.
 No detriment to the doctor will arise from any leave year adjustment. - 3.
 Annual leave should be discussed at the annual Job Plan review otherwise doctors shall provide a minimum of six weeks notice of annual leave.
-Subject however to suitable arrangements having been made, doctors may take up to two days of their annual leave without seeking formal permission provided that they give notification beforehand.
+Subject however to suitable arrangements having been made, doctors may take up to two days of their annual leave without seeking formal permission provided that they give notification beforehand in line with agreed local policies and procedures.